spotinst/help/src/docs/ocean/features/headroom.md

 Manual headroom can be defined at the [Virtual Node Group](ocean/features/launch-specifications) level to set those units for different workloads with different constraints.
 This ensures that the provisioned spare capacity will exist on nodes with the right configuration to run the scaling workloads.

 For example, a VNG is configured to maintain two headroom units of 2048 MiB and 2000 CPU and another Virtual Node Group is configured to maintain two headroom units of the same size.
-Thus, four headroom units will be maintained at all times, two units each matching each of the corresponding VNGs.
+Thus, four headroom units will always be maintained, two units each matching each of the corresponding VNGs.

 ### Note for AWS and GKE Users